IBM/telco-network-cloud-drivers/content/reference/security/configuring-external-ldap.md

 ### LDAP Simple

-The `ldapSimple` authentication strategy relies on TNCO using a manager password to bind to LDAP, upon which it queries the user’s DN record and compares the password.
+The `ldapSimple` authentication strategy relies on TNC-O using a manager password to bind to LDAP, upon which it queries the user’s DN record and compares the password.
 The following configuration is required, which can be set in Vault:

 ```yaml
 alm: